microsoft/dicom-server/docs/Resources/health-check-api.md

 ## Object Model

-Following is the details on the JSON object that is returned in response to the GET request:
+The GET request returns a JSON object with the following fields:

 Field         | Type   | Description
 :------------ | :----- | :----------